antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

 You don’t have to be a professional API author to write an analyzer.
 In this post, I'll show you how to write your very first analyzer.

-## Getting Started
+## Getting started

 In order to create a Roslyn Analyzer project, you need to install the .
 NET Compiler Platform SDK via the Visual Studio Installer.
-There are two different ways to find the .
-NET Compiler Platform SDK in the Visual Studio Installer:
+There are two different ways to find the .NET Compiler Platform SDK in the Visual Studio Installer:

 Install using the Visual Studio Installer – Workloads view: